mklinik/latex-ide/README.markdown

   installs latexmk by default.
 - Have zathura and gvim installed
 - Copy the file `latexmkrc` to your home directory or to where your .tex file sits.
+- Try it with the tex file in this repository:

 ```
 $ latexmk -pvc test.tex